zylix666/DeshadowNet/README.md

 TensorFlow implementation<br />

 ## To Do
-This project is on going
+This project is on going<br />
+Does not work yet

 > weight decay<br />
 multi-stage training<br />
 multi-size training<br />
+data augmentation<br />
-data augmentation
+data normalization

 ### Prerequisites
 ```